PBorocz/manage/README.md

 ### v1.5.11 - 2023-07-12
     - FIX: Made the gizmo fit into the whatchamacallit.
     - ADD: Capability to make time go backwards (required confirmation beforehand)
+    - CHG: Command-line argument ~--make-me~ is now ~--confirm~.

 ### v1.5.10 - 2023-05-15
-    - CHG: Command-line argument ~--make-me~ is now ~--confirm~.
+    - FIX: blah blah..
     ....
 ```

 ## Development

-If you want to help develop this, here\'s what might this might entail:
+If you want to help develop this, here's what might this might entail:

-- Confirm python version availability, I\'m developing on 3.11+ for now (and use [pyenv](https://github.com/pyenv/pyenv) to manage all my versions).
+- Confirm python version availability, I'm developing on 3.11+ for now (and use [pyenv](https://github.com/pyenv/pyenv) to manage all my versions).

 - Setup a .venv using your virtual-env manager of choice (I use `python -m venv .venv`).